Skip to content

-Windows may be the most popular desktop OS in the world but it is definitely not the most advanced.
-Three years after Windows 10 (Microsoft’s new vision for Windows) was launched, the OS is still playing catch up in several areas.
+Windows may be the most popular desktop OS in the world but not the most advanced.
+Three years after Windows 10 was launched, the OS is still trying to catch up in several areas.
 Microsoft recently released the April update to Windows 10 with a host of new features.
 Now with the next Windows update, Redmond is finally bringing an official way to access the Windows 10 clipboard history.

 As of now, the clipboard only stores plain text, HTML, and images less than 1 MB.
 This might change in the future or by the time the next Windows update rolls out towards the end of the year.